Thermodynamic Bethe Ansatz and Generalised Hydrodynamics in the sine-Gordon model: Conclusions and outlook

 We presented the thermodynamic equations in both their fully coupled and partially decoupled form, and the derivation of the latter was greatly simplified by incorporating results from the XXZ spin chain.
 The decoupled equations have several advantages, such as (i) the much simpler structure of kernels and (ii) the sparse form of coupling between densities, which greatly reduce the computational cost associated with their solution.
 This is very important in the GHD formalism, where they play the role of the equation of state of the system, completing the evolution equations to allow for the determination of time evolution from the initial conditions.
 A further advantage is that they have a relatively simple encoding in terms of graphical diagrams, facilitating the construction and programming of the system.
 These graphs can be determined from a continued fraction expansion of the coupling, which is finite for rational couplings, and its length is called the number of levels.
 The first of these levels contains massive nodes describing the massive excitations, such as the soliton (corresponding to the kink/anti-kink) and the breathers; subsequent levels involve the so-called magnons that can be considered as auxiliary quasi-particle excitations encoding the charge degrees of freedom of the kink/anti-kink particles.
 Irrational coupling values can be described by truncating the continued fraction expansion to a level which gives a desired approximation precision.
 We gave explicit examples of TBA systems for up to $4$ magnonic levels.

 The graphs we obtained are similar, but not identical, to the well-known sine--Gordon Y-system \cite{1995PhLB..355..157T}.
-Establishing the equivalence of the two systems is an interesting task which we leave for further studies.
+Establishing the equivalence of the two systems is an interesting task that we leave for further study.
 In this work, by computing the central charge, we only checked that our system gives the correct ultraviolet (high-temperature) limit for at most two magnonic levels.

 We then applied sine--Gordon thermodynamics to compute the Drude weight for the charge and energy transport.
 In contrast to the case of the charge Drude weight studied in \cite{2023arXiv230515474N}, quantities involving the energy show no fractal structure, which can be understood from the fact that while the reflective scattering of kinks with anti-kinks introduces a random walk component for the transport of the topological charge, this effect is absent for the energy transport.
 Indeed, a naive expectation would be to find diffusive transport (i.e. vanishing Drude weight) for the charge.
 In this connection, we note that in the framework of the so-called hybrid semiclassical approach \cite{2017PhRvL.119j0603M}, the (partial) inclusion of the non-diagonal form of kink scattering does indeed lead to diffusive effects \cite{2018PhRvE..98c2105K,Bertini:2019lzy,PhysRevB.106.205151}.
 The ballistic transport we find strongly suggests the existence of yet unknown conserved quantities that are odd under charge conjugation, paralleling the case of the XXZ spin chain \cite{2013PhRvL.111e7203P}.